-We also had a discussion a while back on how to get the cheating spouse out of the affair fog, and quite a few BS chimed in as to what worked – or didn’t work – in their own situations.
-You can read the comments from that discussion here: http://www.emotionalaffair.org/discussion-how-do-you-get-the-cheating-spouse-out-of-the-affair-fog/
+We also had a discussion a while back on how to get the cheating spouse out of the affair fog.
+Quite a few BS chimed in as to what worked – or didn’t work – in their own situations.
+You can read the comments from that discussion here: https://www.emotionalaffair.org/discussion-how-do-you-get-the-cheating-spouse-out-of-the-affair-fog/

-Finally, we would really like to hear from you about what you think has to happen to get the cheating spouse out of the affair fog so they can begin to behave more rationally and realistically.
+Finally, we would really like to hear from you about what you think has to happen to get the cheating spouse out of the affair fog.
+The goal is for them to begin to behave more rationally and realistically.